RubyLearning/blog/content/post/2007/01/26/company-name-approval.md

 ---
-title: "Company Name Approval"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-01-26"
-layout: post
 categories:
 - rails
 - ruby
+date: 2007-01-26
+layout: post
+title: Company Name Approval
 ---

 So far in our series, we discussed the process of obtaining the DIN and DSC for the proposed Directors.
 We can now start the process of company name approval by the Registrar of Companies (ROC) in the State/Union